TheJoeJoe/JosephHurJournal/README.md

 Worked on the progress bar and got the sleeper class on the main screen.
 What to do tomorrow-
 Make the cure screen visually appealing.

+Day 23(6/6/17):
+Made a pie graph which shows the amount of the total population which is alive, dead, and infected.
+Made a win and lose condition depending on the infected population.
+What to do tomorrow-
+Keep working on the cure screen.